 Amendments to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and its associate or joint venture.
+(The European Commission decided to defer the endorsement indefinitely.)

 The Amendments clarify that in a transaction involving an associate or joint venture, the extent of gain or loss recognition depends on whether the assets sold or contributed constitute a business, such that: